css-raku/CSS-Grammar-raku/README.md

 Defining CSS3 Subsets
 ---------------------
-CSS3 is evolving into an extensive set of [modules](http://www.css3.info/modules/).
+CSS3 is evolving into a core grammar plus an extensive set of extension [modules](http://www.css3.info/modules/).
 Most are optional and may extend both the grammar and generated Abstract Syntax Tree (AST).
-This leads to a large number of possible ways of combining grammars.
+This leads to a large number of possible grammar dialects.

 The CSS3 core is quite miminalistic; For example, it does not understand colors.